seed-labs/seed-emulator/examples/B07-darknet-tor/README.md

 # Darknet (Tor Network)

-In this example, we show how to deploy a Darknet (Tor) inside the SEED Emulator.
+In this example, we show how to deploy a darknet (Tor) inside the SEED Emulator.
 We first create several types of Tor nodes, and deploy them in randomly selected autonomous systems.
 See the comments in the code for detailed explanation of the code.